one-data-model/processes/adoption.md

 			2. The model and its form are sent back to proponent for update

-		3. If a Community Last Call is decided, the secretary handles the process with announcement, comment handling, and communication of outcome
+		3. If a Community Last Call is decided, the secretary handles the process with announcement, comment handling, and communication of outcome.
+Also, the secretary moves the process form from `under-review` to `in-last-call` folders.

 	3. Possible outcomes: